 Just as the Board of Registered Nursing, the Board of Vocational Nursing and Psychiatric Technician (BVNPT), too, prides itself on protecting public safety.
 To this end, the BVNPT ensures that only qualified persons are licensed vocational nurses and psychiatric technicians by enforcing education requirements, standards of practice and by educating consumers of their rights.
 The BVNPT enforces the same disciplinary actions and sanctions as the BRN.

 A Nurses license can come under discipline at various stages of the licensing process, or they can be denied a license based upon a complaint, an ethical violation, or criminal conviction.

 The Board may initiate an Investigation into a Nurse’s license for many reasons including sustaining a criminal arrest and/or conviction, or a complaint by a doctor, hospital, patient, or even an anonymous complaint.
-If you receive a letter, email, or phone call from an Investigator, please contact our office at (619) 237-6130 immediately, because there is a potential to resolve you matter during the investigation stage of your matter with the assistance of an experience and well respected nursing license defense attorney.
+If you receive a letter, email, or phone call from an Investigator, please contact our office at (619) 237-6130 immediately, because there is a potential to resolve your matter during the investigation stage of your matter with the assistance of an experienced and well-respected nursing license defense attorney.
 If a case is resolved during the Investigative Phase of a Board’s Action, the allegations against your license will not be published to the Board’s Website.